 You are not permitted to change the colour of the EXPLICIT label.
 It must be black and white only.
 No variations.
 The EXPLICIT label needs to be consistent, so it is easily recognisable.

 Under the revised Code, audio-only products that were released or scheduled for release between 1 April 2003 – 30 June 2020 can retain their old classification labels and do not require re-classification under the current Code.
 More information about previous classification labels can be found in Schedule A of the Code.
-Complaints or queries about products using the old classification labels should still be sent to AMRA or ARIA.
+Complaints or queries about products using the old classification labels should still be sent to ARIA.

 Products classified, released or scheduled for release under the previous version of the Code (from 1 April 2003 – 30 June 2020) may retain the old classification labelling.
 You do not need to re-label these products.